Miya River (Mie)

-It is known to be especially pristine.
-In the government's annual water quality study, the Miya River has been rated the cleanest Class 1 river in the country five times since 2000.
+Known for being especially pristine, the Miya River was rated cleanest Class 1 river in the country five times between 2000 and 2010 in the government's annual water quality study.

 The river's source is on Mount Ōdaigahara in the town of Ōdai, Mie Prefecture, where it flows through the Ōsugi Valley.
 It then flows northeast-wards down the mountains and passes through a number of dams before reaching the tea fields of central Mie and finally passes through the city of Ise before reaching its delta and flowing into Ise Bay.

 The white rocks used in the Oshiraishi-mochi festival, an event held in honor of the periodic rebuilding of nearby Ise Grand Shrine, are taken from the Miya River's shores.